Pikuniku: Reception

 Pikuniku received "generally favorable reviews" on the Nintendo Switch and "mixed or average reviews" on the PC version of the game, according to review aggregator Metacritic.

 Jeuxvideo.com stated that the game was "very short (less than 5 hours of play)" though having "a pretty good mix of platforming and puzzle".
-It was given the rating of 14/20.
+Pikuniku was given the rating 14/20.

-Nintendo Life gave Pikuniku 8/10 stars ("great"), saying "It's a short game, but one packed with heart and imagination, with a great single-player component and excellent couch co-op that can genuinely be enjoyed by anyone."
+Nintendo Life gave Pikuniku 8/10 stars ("great"), saying "It's a short game, but one packed with heart and imagination, with a great single-player component and excellent couch co-op that can genuinely be enjoyed by anyone".

-Destructoid said "It's a simple game with a ton of heart that'll leave you beaming when everything's said and done," giving it a 8/10 ("great").
+Destructoid said, "It's a simple game with a ton of heart that'll leave you beaming when everything's said and done", giving Pikuniku a 8/10 ("great").

-GameRevolution gave Pikuniku a 8/10 saying, "Pikuniku is an odd game, yes, but it is a fun, relaxing one to boot.
-There are few better ways to spend an afternoon than in its colorful, quirky world."
+GameRevolution gave Pikuniku a 8/10 saying, "[It] is an odd game, yes, but it is a fun, relaxing one to boot.
+There are few better ways to spend an afternoon than in its colorful, quirky world".

-GameSpot said that Pikuniku is an "extremely charming and funny throughout, gameplay is consistently entertaining, and exploration and curiosity are rewarded" with "It's very short, and by the end I wanted more, occasional frustrations with kicking", giving Pikuniku a 8/10.
+GameSpot said that Pikuniku is "extremely charming and funny throughout, gameplay is consistently entertaining, and exploration and curiosity are rewarded".
+They also said that "[i]t's very short, and by the end I wanted more, occasional frustrations with kicking", giving Pikuniku a 8/10.

 Nintendo World Report gave Pikuniku a 8.5/10 saying it was "easy to pick up and play" though "could stand to have a little more content".

-PC Gamer (UK) gave Pikuniku a 79/100 saying it is "A wonderfully absurd tale of insurrection and kicking stuff in a cheery-looking world."
+PC Gamer (UK) gave Pikuniku a 79/100 saying it is a "wonderfully absurd tale of insurrection and kicking stuff in a cheery-looking world".

+Eurogamer praised Pikuniku for its imaginative world, quirky humor, and inventive puzzle design, describing it as a genuinely funny and charming experience, while noting its short length and relatively low difficulty.